KubarytTournaments/KubarytCup/Regulations/Regulations_of_Kubaryt_Cup_4.md

 - 1).
 The elimination phase will start the day after the end of the group phase, it will last for 2 weeks,
 - 2).
 The condition for joining the eliminations phase is to win the group phase,
 - 2b).
 16 Players with highest rating according to Kammer's Ranking System will be exluded from participation in elimination phase,
-- 3). in the elimination phase, players will compete in pairs, which will be determined based on the number of points scored in the previous phase and in the second place in the Kammer Ranking System,
+- 3). in the elimination phase, players will compete in pairs, which will be determined based on the places taken in the previous phase and in the second place in the Kammer Ranking System,
 - 4).
 Matches will be played in Best of Three system,
 - 5).
 Winner of Match becomes winner of the phase,
 - 5b).
 Players mentioned in point 2b will be considered as winners as well,